OpenEnroth/OpenEnroth/HACKING.md

 Instructions
 ------------
-You will require the following installed on your computer: Git, CMake and Visual Studio 2019.
+You will require the following installed on your computer: Git and Visual Studio 2019.

 * Clone, fork or download the repo "https://github.com/gp-alex/world-of-might-and-magic.git"
-* Move to folder and create a seperate build directory
-* Open CMake GUI and select the source directory and the build directory
+* Open the folder in Visual Studio
-* Configure -> Select "Visual Studio 16 2019" for the generator and "Win32" as the optional platform
+* Select build configuration (x32 or x64) and wait for CMake cache to complete
+* Select startup item as World of Might and Magic
-* Generate
+* Run!
-* Open Project (Can now close CMake)
-* In Visual Studio 2019 Build the project
-* Once that completes set "World_of_Might_and_Magic" as the startup project and run

-NB - Always use a new empty folder for the build directory if you need to re-run CMake

 Still having problems?
 Try the discord chat [![](https://img.shields.io/badge/chat-on%20discord-green.svg)](https://discord.gg/jRCyPtq)